-The most common way to acquire pubic lice is through sexual intercourse.
-In children, pubic lice may be found in their eyebrows or eyelashes and can be a sign of sexual abuse.
-However, it may be possible to catch pubic lice after sharing clothing, bed linens or towels with an infested person.
+The most common way to get pubic lice is through sexual activity.
+In children, pubic lice may be found in the eyebrows or eyelashes and can be a sign of sexual abuse.
+However, it may be possible to catch pubic lice after sharing clothing, bedsheets or towels with an infected person.

 Pubic lice feed on your blood, and their bites can cause severe itching.
 Treatment includes applying over-the-counter creams and lotions that kill the parasites and their eggs.

 If you have pubic lice (crabs), you may experience intense itching in your genital region.
 Pubic lice can spread to other areas with coarse body hair, including the:

 - Eyelashes or eyebrows, more commonly in children

 Seek medical advice about pubic lice treatment if:

 - Over-the-counter products don't kill the lice

 - You're pregnant

 - You have any infected skin abrasions from scratching